annibalvasconcellos/tidy_data/CodeBook.md

 ### Group by and summarise
 Using loop commands, each feature measurement column is summarised<br />
 Each summarising result is added to the final data set "mean_total_table", which contains the average values grouped by subject, activity and feature name

+The complete process took about 5 minutes to run, in a 64-bit notebook

 ## Save result table